phpmyadmin/phpmyadmin/faq.rst

 Locator)` like http://server/phpMyAdmin/index.php?server=X&db=databas
 e&table=table&target=script.
-For ``server`` you use the server number which refers to the order of the server paragraph in ``config.inc.php``.
+For ``server`` you use the server number which refers to the order of the server paragraph in :file:`config.inc.php`.
 Table and script parts are optional.
 If you want http://server/phpMyAdmin/database[/table][/script] :abbr:`URL (Uniform Resource Locator)`, you need to do some configuration.
 Following lines apply only for `Apache <http://httpd.apache.org>`_ web server.